 To enable MPE mode, in the Settings page set Input Channel to MPE, Pitch Bend Range to 24, and turn off Load From Preset.
 Then set LinnStrument to MPE mode by holding Per-Split Settings > Midi Mode column > ChPerNote.
 (It will turn blue.)

-Note that LinnStrument software creator Geert Bevin was the lead engineer and product manager of both the Model 15 Modular app and the current versions of AniMoog.
+Note that LinnStrument software creator Geert Bevin was the lead engineer and product manager of all three of these apps.
 Here are a couple of pics (pic 1, pic 2) of LinnStrument with an iPad Pro running Moog Model 15, and with the iPad held by Geert's 3D printed LinnStrument iPad holder.

 One Red Dog Media: Arctic ProSynth